 The Book In Three Or More Sentences:

 The book praises a certain quality which almost all great athletes, artists, politics, and long-forgotten inventors possess.
 By meshing Stoic and Buddhism philosophy, the life of famous historical figures and modern-day athletes, Ryan Holiday’s main goal throughout the whole book remains the same – to convince us that practicing absolute focus, calmness, and stillness are all key factors for achieving self-mastery, success, and happiness.

 The Core Idea:

 We have very little time to pause and reflect.
-We are overfed, overworked, overstimulated, and we struggle to find meaning and feel contentment.
+We are overfed, overworked, and overstimulated, and we struggle to find meaning and feel contentment.
 Stillness Is the Key by Ryan Holiday aims to show us how to remain steady while the world spins around us.
 How to mute the outside noise so we can focus and essentially live a better life.

 Stillnesswill sharpen your focus and help you remain calm under high-pressure situations.